MSchmidtCrans/The-ZOO/README.md

 An introduction and exercise in Object oriented programming

-1. Think of zoo data structure on paper -Done-
+1. Think of zoo data structure on paper -Done- (see photo below)

 2. Use JS to script the data structure into classes -Done-